 Plain Brick partition is made by laying plain bricks as stretchers with the help of a cement mortar in a ratio of 1:3 (cement: sand).
 The thickness of this wall is only 100 mm, and both faces of the wall are plastered.

-This types of partitions are not able to take a heavy load.
+These types of partition walls are not able to take a heavy load.
 It is possible to build this partition up to a continuous length of about 6 m.
 The height or length whichever, is smaller should not exceed 48 times the thickness of the brick.
 Its height is generally restricted to about 2 m.

 b.
 Reinforced brick partition

-This is same as half brick thick plain brick partition wall, but some reinforcements are provided there in the form of a wire mesh or hoop iron or steel bar.
+This is the same as a half-brick thick plain brick partition wall, but some reinforcements are provided there in the form of a wire mesh or hoop iron, or steel bar.

 Generally, 6 mm dia of steel bars are provided at every three or fourth course of the brick.
 This partition is stronger and more stable and durable than plain brick partition.